Frequently Asked Questions

 What are your hours?

-Again, as we do not operate out of a physical shelter location, we do not have set hours.
+As we do not operate out of a physical shelter location, we do not have set hours.
 Our foster volunteers do their best to accommodate potential adoptive families in respect to a meeting.
-We do have an emergency phone number found on our contact page.
-Please be respectful as to the hours you are calling as you are calling a volunteer at home.
-The best way to contact us is through email as we have a number of volunteers that check email regularly.

 Viewings are by appointment only and every attempt is made to fit the times into everyone's individual schedules.
 The first step in the adoptions procedure is to fill out the adoption application, located on the adoptions page.
 You will be contacted by a Pawsitive Match volunteer once your application has been reviewed.
 We do not give out the addresses of our foster homes, until the application is fully approved by our adoptions committee.
 You can speed this process up by filling out our application thoroughly and avoid leaving blank fields.
 We will respond as soon as possible.

 If I am interested in a particular animal, am I guaranteed to adopt the animal?

 Finding the best match for both our adoptable animals and our potential adopters is very important to us.
 Many animals receive a number of inquiries and a home is chosen based on what the committee feels is the best match.
 Please understand that this does not mean that you would not provide a proper home but that the dog or cat is placed based on what we believe to be most suitable.

 Once my application has been approved, can I take the dog or cat home with me the same day the initial viewing has been arranged?